Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 Try to avoid the following foods that can make your child's symptoms worse:

 - If they cannot digest dairy foods well, limit dairy products.
 Try low-lactose cheeses, such as Swiss and cheddar, or an enzyme product, such as Lactaid, to help break down lactose.
-If your child must stop eating dairy products, talk with a dietitian about making sure they get enough calcium.
+If your child must stop eating dairy products, talk with a dietitian about making sure they get enough calcium and vitamin D.

 - Too much fiber may make symptoms worse.
-If eating raw fruits or vegetables bother them, try baking or stewing them.
+If eating raw fruits or vegetables bothers your child, try baking or stewing them.
 If that does not help enough, give them low-fiber foods.

 - Avoid foods that are known to cause gas, such as beans, spicy food, cabbage, broccoli, cauliflower, raw fruit juices, and fruits, especially citrus fruits.